ccostes/ml/am_explainer/readme.md

 This repo contains the code to generate this **[Blog Post](https://www.ccostes.com/posts/ml/am_explainer)**.
 <a href="https://www.ccostes.com/posts/ml/am_explainer"><img src="static/blogpost.jpg" /></a>
-The Jupyter notebook is stored as a `.py` file using jupytext for better version-control-ability.
+The notebook source is stored as a `.py` file using jupytext for better version-control-ability, with the resulting `.ipynb` file stored for convenience.

 ## Build
 Create a python environment and install the requisite dependencies: